Police: Man Robbed, Shot At CVS Pharmacy In Miami

 MIAMI (CBSMiami) – Miami-Dade police are investigating a robbery, resulting in a shooting at a CVS Pharmacy in Miami.

-It happened Friday evening at the pharmacy near 118th Street and Biscayne Boulevard.READ MORE: Sybrina Fulton, Trayvon Martin's Mom, Helps Others Who Know Her Pain All Too Well
+It happened Friday evening at the pharmacy near 118th Street and Biscayne Boulevard.READ MORE: Retired Florida SWAT Officer Curtis Reeves Acquitted Of Fatally Shooting Fellow Moviegoer Over Cellphone Use

-CBS News Miami has learned a man with a gun approached the victim who was exiting the store and shot him twice, taking his personal property.READ MORE: Rally Held, As South Florida Residents Worry About Family, Friends Living In Ukraine
+CBS News Miami has learned a man with a gun approached the victim who was exiting the store and shot him twice, taking his personal property.READ MORE: COVID-19 Testing Site Finder

 The victim is now at the hospital in stable condition.
-The subject is still at large.MORE NEWS: New CDC COVID-19 Guidance Eases Mask Recommendations
+The subject is still at large.MORE NEWS: COVID-19 Vaccine Site Finder

 If you have any information, call Miami-Dade Crime Stoppers at 305-471 tips.